stationfy/Arena-SDK-iOS/README.md

 *  environment: Environment that the Chat is running: `.development` or `.production`

 #### Step 2: Start Chat
-To start the chat it is necessary to initiate the `ChatView`, add it as subview on your controller and call `startEvent()` as the exemple below:
+To start the chat it is necessary to initiate the `ChatView`, add it as subview on your ViewController and call `startEvent()` as the exemple below:

 ```swift
 import UIKit